abbiedaniel/salesforce-maintenance/PD1-Notes.md

  		- create a visualforce page with ```renderAs="pdf"```
    	- To add pagination to a page
    		- The ```StandardSetController``` is designed to work with sets of records, and provides built-in methods to enable a large set of records to be displayed on a Visualforce page, with methods to assist in pagination of the record list.
+   	 - to get the URL of a record on a visualforce page: `"/{!case.id}"`

 </details>